-(i) Systems for Directors and employees of the Company to report to the Audit & Supervisory Board Members of the Company

-Directors and employees of the Company shall promptly report to the Audit & Supervisory Board Members when matters that could cause significant damage to the Company, as well as malfeasances or violations of laws, regulations, or the Articles of Incorporation committed by a Director or an employee are found.

-(ii) Systems for Directors, Audit & Supervisory Board Members, and employees of the Company's subsidiaries, or persons who have received reporting from these people to report to the Audit & Supervisory Board Members of the Company
+(i) Systems for Directors and employees of the Company to report to the Audit & Supervisory Board Members of the Company When matters that could cause significant damage to the Company, as well as malfeasances or violations of laws, regulations, or the Articles of Incorporation, etc. committed by a Director or an employee are found, Directors and employees of the Company shall report them to the Audit & Supervisory Board Members of the Company pursuant to the predetermined procedures.

-When matters that could cause significant damage to the Group companies, or malfeasances or violations of laws, regulations, or the Articles of Incorporation in the Group companies are found, Directors, Audit & Supervisory Board Members and employees of the Group companies shall report to the Audit & Supervisory Board Members of the Company through the information management supervisor of the Company.

-In addition, Directors and employees of the Group companies may report to the help lines, which should function as public-interest reporting mechanisms, at any time when acts constituting a violation of laws and regulations, social norms, internal rules or the like and acts that could cause the Group to lose confidence of society are found in the operations of the Group companies, and the CSR Management Committee of the Company shall provide regular reports to the Representative Director and President and to the Audit & Supervisory Board Members concerning the operation of the help lines.

-(9) Systems for ensuring that no one providing such reports defined in the preceding item shall suffer any disadvantageous treatment due to such reporting made

-The Company shall establish provisions in the internal rules to ensure that no one providing such reports defined in the preceding item shall suffer any disadvantageous treatment due to such reporting made, and shall appropriately enforce such provisions.

-(10) Matters concerning policies for processing prepayment or repayment of costs incurred in relation to execution of duties of the Audit & Supervisory Board Members of the Company and other processing of costs or liabilities incurred in relation to execution of duties thereof
+- (ii) Systems for Directors, Audit & Supervisory Board Members, and employees of the Company's subsidiaries, or persons who have received reporting from these people to report to the Audit & Supervisory Board Members of the Company When matters that could cause significant damage to the Group companies, as well as malfeasances or violations of laws, regulations, or the Articles of Incorporation, etc. in the Group companies are found, Directors, Audit & Supervisory Board Members and employees of the Group companies shall report them to the Audit & Supervisory Board Members of the Company pursuant to the predetermined procedures. - (iii) Systems for reporting to the Audit & Supervisory Board Members of the Company through an internal reporting system Directors and employees of the Company as well as Directors, Audit & Supervisory Board Members and employees of the Group companies may use an internal reporting system established by the Company at any time when acts constituting a violation of laws and regulations, social norms, internal rules or the like are found in the operations of the Company and the Group companies, and the secretariat operating the internal reporting system shall provide reports to the Audit & Supervisory Board Members of the Company concerning the content of the reports and the operation of the internal reporting system, pursuant to the internal rules. - (9) Systems for ensuring that no one providing such reports defined in the preceding item shall suffer any disadvantageous treatment due to such reporting made.
+The Company and the Group companies shall take appropriate measures such as establishing provisions in their internal rules to ensure that no one providing such reports defined in the preceding item shall suffer any disadvantageous treatment due to such reporting made. - (10) Matters concerning policies for processing prepayment or repayment of costs incurred in relation to execution of duties of the Audit & Supervisory Board Members of the Company and other processing of costs or liabilities incurred in relation to execution of duties thereof